shuang133/HPCC-Project/README.md

 # Creating a data pipeline to move HPCC Systems data to BigQuery
-The goal of this repository is to provide a set of instructions, sample datasets, and code for creating a successful data pipeline from HPCC Systems into BigQuery for data analysis.
+The goal of this repository is to provide a set of instructions, sample datasets, and code for creating a successful data pipeline from HPCC Systems into BigQuery for business intelligence and data analysis.
 The main priority is to find a simple, but effective method that would allow data to transfer from HPCC Systems to BigQuery seamlessly.

 # Introduction

 ## Data Pipeline
 In computing, a data pipeline is an application designed to process data through a series of connected steps.
+The purpose of a data pipeline is to transfer data from sources, such as business processes, event tracking systems, and data banks, into a data warehouse for business intelligence and analytics.
 Data pipelines are versatile and can be used for various tasks, such as transferring data between information systems, performing extract, transform, and load (ETL) operations, enriching data, and conducting real-time data analysis.
 They typically operate in two modes: batch processing, which runs and processes data in scheduled intervals, and streaming processing, which continuously processes data as it arrives.

 ## HPCC Systems
 HPCC Systems is an open-source data platform developed by LexisNexis Risk Solutions, designed for efficient big data processing and analytics.
 It features two main components: the Thor Data Refinery Cluster for batch processing and the Roxie Rapid Data Delivery Cluster for real-time querying.
 Using the declarative Enterprise Control Language (ECL), HPCC simplifies complex data workflows, enhancing development speed and efficiency.
 Adaptable to both on-premises and cloud deployments, HPCC Systems integrates seamlessly with various data sources, making it a versatile tool for diverse data environments and enabling organizations to unlock valuable insights from their big data.